Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Limitations and Extensions

-Our current implementation expects that Ninja Codes will primarily be printed on paper.
-However, the underlying concept is theoretically adaptable to other types of media whose fabrication processes can be digitally controlled, such as textiles and 3D printed objects.
-Expanding materiality to better reflect the physical heterogeneity of the real world would give us a broader set of options for concealing Ninja Codes within environments (as discussed in section 4.4, material differences can make Ninja Codes easily noticeable even with sound color correction); we view this as an important future direction for this work.
+MATERIALITY.
+So far, we have developed Ninja Codes with the assumption that the codes will primarily be printed on paper.
+However, the underlying concept is theoretically adaptable to various physical media whose fabrication processes can be digitally controlled, such as 3D printed objects and textiles.
+Expanding materiality to better reflect the physical heterogeneity of the world will give us a wider set of options for concealing Ninja Codes in environments; we view this as an important direction of future work.

-In practice, adapting the technology to accommodate new media can require nontrivial modifications to model architecture, training pipeline, etc. However, in the restricted case of extending to other 2D materials --- or 2D surfaces of 3D objects --- adequate results may be achievable by simply updating noise functions to handle color space differences (as discussed in section 3.3).